 Therapy can help improve symptoms of many mental health conditions.
-In therapy, people learn how to cope with symptoms that may not respond to treatment right away.
-Psychiatric medication can reduce some symptoms of mental health conditions, but therapy teaches people skills to address symptoms on their own.
-These skills last after therapy ends, and symptoms may continue to improve, making it less likely people will need further treatment.
+In therapy, people learn how to cope with symptoms in healthy and productive ways.
+Psychiatric medication can reduce some symptoms of mental health conditions, but therapy teaches people skills to address symptoms and gain a deeper awareness of their triggers and patterns.
+These skills are invaluable, and they persist after therapy concludes.
+Even if you experience struggles again in the future, you will be better prepared to cope or seek support again.
 Research shows the benefits of therapy last longer than medication alone.

 Encouraging someone you care about to look into possible therapy options, even offering to review potential therapists with them, is generally a better way to show support.
 People who feel forced into therapy may feel resistant and find it harder to put in the work needed to make change.

-While therapy can help people work through issues that lead to thoughts of suicide, it’s usually not the best option for people in crisis.
+While therapy can help people work through issues that lead to thoughts of suicide, it’s usually not the best immediate option for people in crisis.
 If you are in crisis, you can get help right away by reaching out to a suicide helpline through phone, text message, or online chat.
-You may be encouraged to call or visit the nearest emergency room.
+If you are at risk of hurting yourself, you can also visit your local emergency room.
+They can provide you with immediate support.
 A therapist can help support you going forward once you are no longer in crisis.

 When any type of mental health or emotional concern affects daily life and function, therapy might be the best step toward healing.
 Therapy can help you learn about what you’re feeling, why you might be feeling it, and how to cope.